Bunjin/eth-layer2App-tracker/SPECS.md

 This mimics the current behavior of layer 1 Metamask and the EVM node (local parity/geth / remote parity or geth...)

 However the layer 2 script running in the plugin could itself contain "the layer 2 node" fully or partly and not only the signing.
 How much is fully embedded (p2p and serverless) into the metamask plugin can vary over 3 dimensions:
-- layer 2 networking
+- layer 2 tx networking
 - layer 2 current state computation, verification and monitoring
-- layer 2 history sync and storage
+- layer 2 history (tx and potentially also computed states) sync and storage

+Note on computed state history:
+For a layer 2 network to be able to have light clients it needs to store the states too (or at least some) and provide them if requested by the light clients.
+Note that the light clients would have to give up on security of the dimension 2 too (layer 2 current state computation, verification and monitoring)

 For instance, Counterfactual with playground seem to have layer 2 networking externalized (delegated to a hub).
 The current layer 2 state computation, storage and verification is internalized (they'd like to compute and store it into metamask).
-Regarding the layer 2 history sync and backup, they didn't implement it yet but they seem to be taking an approach of eternalisation for this through watchers (to be confirmed).
+Regarding the layer 2 history sync and backup, it looks like they didn't implement it yet but they seem to be taking an approach of eternalisation for this through watchers (to be confirmed).

 My current implementation delegates and thus externalizes all 3 aspects to the local user or remote layer 2 node.

 One could think of implentations that internalize the layer 2 current state computing/monitoring and also the layer 2 history sync using a p2p db.

+Internalization of all 3 dimensions would require a p2p network formed by the metamask plugins (with sync) and a p2p database... kitsunet... mustekala ?

 ## How should we isolate the layer2 script execution?
 (based on Dan's notes)